-Introductory Pages Preface PART ONE: Establishing a Biblical Purpose & Direction P1/Chapter 1: Establish a biblical purpose25 P1/Chapter 2: Establish a biblical foundation29 P1/Chapter 3: Grow in our understanding41 P1/Chapter 4: Deal with the effects our fallen nature PART TWO: Presenting a Practical, Biblical Approach P2/Introduction & Goal59 P2/Lesson 1-Examining a biblical approach to the words of God61 P2/Lesson 2-Doing our best and our best means71 P2/Lesson 3-Being called and cleansed by the words of God81 P2/Lesson 4-Examine all things.
-Spiritual approach or P2/Lesson 5-Helpers and barriers95 P2/Lesson 6-Captive to Christ or free to our opinion101 P2/Lesson 7-Biblically wrapped or biblically true107 P2/Lesson 8-Breaking it down115 P2/Lesson 9-The Ladder of Abstraction127 P2/Lesson 10-Context.
-Surrounding God's words with God's words141 A few thoughts as you continue along the Way147 Appendix A: To God be the glory, or not149 Appendix B: A Valid Argument May Not Be a Sound Argument157 Appendix C: Standing on the Promises or False Premises163 Works Cited174
+Introductory Pages9 Preface PART ONE: Establishing a Biblical Purpose & Direction Chapter 1: Establish a biblical purpose25 Chapter 2: Establish a biblical foundation29 Chapter 3: Continue to grow in our understanding41 Chapter 4: Deal with the effects of our fallen nature PART TWO: Presenting a Practical, Biblical Approach57 Introduction & Goal59 Lesson 1-Examining a biblical approach to the words of God61 Lesson 2-Doing our best and our best means71 Lesson 3-Being called and cleansed by the words of God81 Lesson 4-Examine all things.
+Spiritual approach or Lesson 5-Helpers and barriers95 Lesson 6-Captive to Christ or free to our opinion101 Lesson 7-Biblically wrapped or biblically true107 Lesson 8-Breaking it down115 Lesson 9-The Ladder of Abstraction127 Lesson 10-Context.
+Surrounding God's words with God's words141 A few thoughts as you continue along the Way147 Appendix A: To God be the glory, or not149 Appendix B: A Valid Argument May Not Be a Sound Argument157 Appendix C: Standing on the Promises or False Premises163 Works Cited173